spion/nac/README.md

 ### nacd.yaml

-Located in `/etc`, it contains global configuration of the nac daemon.
+User-level nacd daemons can be configured by creating `~/.config/nac/nacd.yaml`

+A root-level nacd daemon is configured via `/etc/nacd.yaml`

-Example `/etc/nacd.yaml` for the first server:
+Example `nacd.yaml` for the first server:

 ```yaml
 tags: